 For each [Resistance Matrix], [Inductance Matrix], or [Capacitance Matrix], a different format can be used for the data.
 The choice of formats is provided to satisfy different simulation accuracy and speed requirements.

 Also, there are many packages in which the resistance matrix can have no coupling terms at all.
 In this case, the most concise format (Banded_matrix) can be used.

+Package RLC matrices are assumed to be reciprocal and passive, thereby necessitating the R, L and C matrices be symmetric and positive semi-definite (all eigenvalues are real and non-negative, including zero).
+The C matrix belongs to the class of M-matrices, while the L and R matrices belong to the class of inverse M-matrices.
+For further information see Roger Horn and Charles Johnson (1990), Matrix Analysis, Cambridge University Press.
+Passivity enforcement and the M-matrix rules lead to the following requirements for the matrix elements.